Delivering 1000IU per spray, DLux 1000 Vegan provides an effective maintenance dosage for adults and teenagers.

 The bottle is made from 70% Ocean Waste Plastic and 30% Post-Consumer Recycled plastic (PCR).

-BetterYou takes pride in its unique approach to absorption, delivery and stability testing and proudly use natural, food-state, food-sourced ingredients wherever possible.
+BetterYou takes pride in its unique approach to absorption, delivery and stability testing and proudly use natural ingredients wherever possible.

 Proudly British made.
 Never tested on animals.